shhudspeth/hb-project-shelve-it/README.md

 [![Shelve-It Screen Shot][product-screenshot]](https://shelve-it.com)

 Curate your reading needs.
 Track your reading lists.
-This web-app lets you upload a photo of a stack of books and add them to your virtual bookshelf.
+This web-app lets you upload a photo of a stack of books.
 Organize books by shelves, reading status, or to borrow status.
 See information on a book and leave a comment.
 Email your bookshelves to yourself or friends.
 See a list of nearby libraries and bookstores based on your zip-code.
 Shelve-It, here to help you track and curate your reading needs.

 ### Built With
 Shelve-It uses: